 All required courses within this program are taught at the School of Dentistry, in Dallas.
 On occasion, with prior approval, optional courses may be taken at a local, non-Texas A&M University college.
 This program may include research collaboration with investigators throughout the world.

 The MS program is administered by the OBIO/OCBS Graduate Program Committee and has representatives from the various research focus areas within the Department of Biomedical Sciences, as well as clinical faculty from other departments or specialty areas.
 The Department of Biomedical Sciences serves as a hub for research at the School of Dentistry.
 Additional interdisciplinary and translational research opportunities are provided by research faculty located in the clinical departments or specialty areas of Advanced Education in General Dentistry, Comprehensive Dentistry, Dental Public Health, Diagnostic Sciences, Endodontics, Oral and Maxillofacial Pathology, Oral and Maxillofacial Radiology, Oral and Maxillofacial Surgery, Orthodontics, Periodontics, Prosthodontics, and Public Health Sciences.
 The program faculty interests range widely within a central research focus of craniofacial biology.
 These research interests include:

-Students enrolled in a clinical specialty program will adhere to Clinical Track MS in Oral Biology requirements.
+Students enrolled in a clinical specialty program will adhere to Clinical Track MS in Oral Biology requirements, even if adding an optional MS to their curriculum.
 Students not enrolled in a clinical specialty program will adhere to Basic Science Track MS in Oral Biology requirements.
 All MS students will complete a research project and successfully defend a thesis.